puppetlabs/puppet-docs/source/guides/reporting.markdown

 ## Reports and Reporting

 Puppet clients can be configured to send reports at the end of every configuration run.
-Because the Transaction interals of Puppet are responsible for creating and sending the reports, these are called transaction reports.
-Currently, these reports include all of the log messages generated during the configuration run, along with some basic metrics of what happened on that run.
-In Rowlf, more detailed reporting information will be available, allowing users to see detailed change information regarding what happened on nodes.
+These reports include all of the log messages generated during the configuration run and metrics related to what happened on that run.

 ### Logs